surechandu/surechandu/README.md

-# 👋 Hi there, I'm Chandu!
+# 👋 Hi there, I'm Chandu

-## 🌟 Welcome to My GitHub Profile!
+## 🌟 Welcome to My GitHub Profile

 - Hi there!
 I'm a passionate full-stack developer with strong expertise in *React* ⚛, *JavaScript* 🖥, *Python* 🐍, and *Django* 🌐.
 - I love crafting visually stunning 🎨, responsive 📱, and user-centric applications that blend creativity 🎯 with clean, scalable architecture 🛠.